 If the Proposal is adopted by the Company's stockholders, Article EIGHTH of the Restated Certificate of Incorporation will be amended to phase out the current division of the Board of Directors into three classes and to provide instead for the annual election of directors commencing with the class of directors standing for election at the 2006 Company Annual Meeting.
 To ensure a smooth transition to the new system, and to permit the current directors to serve out the three-year terms to which the stockholders elected the directors, the Amendment to Article EIGHTH will not shorten the term of any director elected at or before the 2005 Company Annual Meeting.
 The new procedures would, however, apply to all directors elected after the 2005 Company Annual Meeting, including any current directors who are re-nominated after their current terms expire.
-Thus, the current Class III directors, who were elected at the 2003 Company Annual Meeting in 2007, those Class III directors, together with the current Class I directors, whose three-year terms expire in 2007, would, if re-nominated, stand for election for one-year terms.
+Thus, the current Class III directors, who were elected at the 2003 Company Annual Meeting for three-year terms, would, if re-nominated, stand for election at the 2006 Company Annual Meeting for one-year terms.
+At the Company Annual Meeting in 2007, those Class III directors, together with the current Class I directors, whose three-year terms expire in 2007, would, if re-nominated, stand for election for one-year terms.
 Beginning with the Company Annual Meeting in 2008, the classification of the Board would terminate, and all directors would be subject to annual election.